BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         in the XML are detected; if the option is specified without a value, the value defaults to 1

+        this has exactly the same effect as setting --loglevel to "w" (warning) followed by the pedantic value, e.g. "w2" for --pedantic=2

+        --pedantic also enables the inclusion of error and warning messages in HTML reports

-        also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute:
+        --pedantic also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute:

         *   if it specifies an absolute path, no search is performed